->Outreach in the home can happen via one or several home visits.
-Home visits explore how parents and carers can (and do) enhance their child’s early learning at home, and share information with families about local Peep sessions and other groups and services.
+Outreach/ 1-to-1/ in the home - one or several sessions.
+Home visits can explore how parents and carers enhance their child’s early learning at home, and share information with families about local Peep sessions and other groups and services.

-> Drop-in sessions might be occasional 'pop-up' sessions, or much more frequent.
+Drop-in sessions might be occasional 'pop-up' sessions, or a regular Stay and Play session.
 They enable families to get a taster of the Peep programme, and to drop in when they can.
 As the sessions are open access, they can happen anywhere that families go, including shopping centres or health centres.

 ‘He is singing all the time.
 He is mad for any books.’